Hives/hives.github.io/_posts/2019-02-25-adding-tags-to-jekyll.md

 I wanted to add some features to my (this) Jekyll blog.
 Nothing too outré - a tags page, next/previous post links, pagination on the list of posts.
 Helpfully, Minima, the Jekyll default theme, has a README file with information about customising it.
-I'm not using the most up to date version of Minima (maybe because the github-pages gem requires an older version of Jekyll?), so here's the correct README for the version I'm using:
+I'm not using the most up to date version of Minima (I think because the github-pages gem requires an older version of Jekyll), so here's the correct README for the version I'm using:

 <https://github.com/jekyll/minima/blob/v2.5.0/README.md>